UMD-ENEE408I/ENEE408I_Fall_2020/README.md

 **Note 3:** The `gitk` command will easily visualize the git tree. `gitk --all` will show you an even more detailed tree.
 Install with `sudo apt install gitk`.

 **Note 4:** When you are ready to share your work with the class through the `main` branch, a good way is to make a Pull Request.
-For example this file was commited with pull request #2.
+For example this file was commited with Pull Request [#2](https://github.com/UMD-ENEE408I/ENEE408I_Fall_2020/pull/2).
 You can then comment on the pull request and have a discussion.

 Remember sharing your code with teammates is encouraged!
-If setup right your teammates can even import code from another teams folder instead of copy-pasting it.
+You could even import code from another teams folder instead of copy-pasting it.

 ## Contents